cdig/cd-module/README.md

 # Skin Deep: The Standard Library

 Here's the markup for a typical page in a module.
+Well, not quite typical — this one includes an example of *everything* in the standard library.
-Below, we'll examine the components that make up the markup.
+Below, we'll examine each of the components that make up this markup.

 ```html